ocaml/dune/doc/melange.rst

   - ``commonjs`` will follow `CommonJS modules <https://nodejs.org/api/modules.html>`_, and will produce `require` calls and export values with ``module.exports``.

-  - If no extension is defined, the JavaScript files generated will use ``.js``.
+  - If no extension is specified, the resulting JavaScript files will use ``.js``.
     One can specify a different extension by expanding the field, for example ``(module_systems (es6 mjs))``.